CyberRiskOp/CHMH/book/text/01-00-chapter.md

 title: "Hiring Manager Ideals"
 type: chapter
 ---
-Just as we create cybersecurity systems according to Design and Engineering Principles, the *Handbook* authors believed we should offer something similar to our audience of practitioners.
+Just as we create cyber-security systems according to Design and Engineering Principles, the *Handbook* authors believed we should offer something similar to our audience of practitioners.

 However, we realized that this work is too people-intensive to expect Principles to be practical.
 So, instead, we are offering a set of “Ideals”.